Projects

 Timeline Features (Inside Gantt)

-Taskade provides 7 project views: List, Board, Calendar, Table, Mind Map, Gantt, and Org Chart.
-The timeline functionality — horizontal scheduling of tasks across a time axis — lives entirely within the Gantt view.
+Taskade provides 9 project views: List, Board, Table, and Mind Map as toolbar tabs, plus Docs (Beta), Gantt Chart, Calendar, Actionsheet, and Org Chart under More Views.
+The timeline functionality, horizontal scheduling of tasks across a time axis, lives entirely within the Gantt Chart view.
 If you need a simple date-based visualization without dependencies, the Calendar view is the best alternative.

 Was this helpful?